Returning the Wanapum Dam to working order as quickly and safely as possible

-In late February 2014, a crack was discovered at the Wanapum Dam Spillway.
-The project owner, Grant County Public Utility District, immediately consulted with the Federal Energy Regulatory Commission (FERC), lowered the reservoir, and sought out help.
+When a crack was discovered at the Wanapum Dam Spillway the project owner, Grant County Public Utility District, immediately consulted with the Federal Energy Regulatory Commission (FERC), lowered the reservoir, and sought out help.

 By drilling through the spillway, the team determined the extent and orientation of the crack.
 The solution?
 Post-Tensioned Anchors (PTAs) to repair the cracked monolith and mitigate the potential for further cracks.
 However, the drilling needed to be extremely precise to avoid hitting critical features.